Grab launches new program to help small businesses thrive online in the ‘new normal’

 - Helping small businesses and entrepreneurs grow amidst an embattled economy

 Between March and June 2020, the GrabBayanihan Program was able to protect and support at least 3.6 million Filipinos from the adverse effects of the pandemic.
-This includes customers who were able to use the innovations offered by the platform to help them cope with the pandemic, driver-partners who were able to earn a living by serving their communities, small businesses who were able to serve customers through the platform and in turn help provide for their staff, as well as frontliners, displaced families, and patients who were able to benefit from the platform’s fundraising initiatives either through GrabPay or GrabRewards.
+This includes consumers who were able to use the innovations offered by the platform to help them cope with the pandemic, driver-partners who were able to earn a living by serving their communities, small businesses who were able to serve consumers through the platform and in turn help provide for their staff, as well as frontliners, displaced families, and patients who were able to benefit from the platform’s fundraising initiatives either through GrabPay or GrabRewards.

 Between March and June 2020, almost 12,000 merchants were onboarded to the Grab platform in the Philippines.
 Small businesses saw at least 57% growth in online revenue through Grab during this period.